Actions before the flop: Raising aggressive opponents

-It is very easy to spot overly aggressive players pre-flop.
-They flush far too often.
-You can treat these players like personal chip machines.
-Just punch them and they'll go away.
-All you need is a little courage.
+Overly aggressive players pre-flop are very easy to spot.
+They raise far too often.
+You can treat these players like personal chip ATMs.
+Just re-raise them and they will fold.
+All you need is a little bit of courage.

 Example:

-You have A ♠- 4♣ .
-The late stage of the tournament is underway.
-You have 50,000 and are in 9th place out of 30 players remaining.
+You have A ♠– 4♣.
+It's the late stage of the tournament.
+You have 50,000 and are in 9th place out of 30 remaining players.
 The blinds are 1000-2000.
-The poker pro opens the betting to 8000.
-The aggressor sees you as one of the ABC poker players, which means that you play very predictably.
-Everyone folds to you in the big blind.
-So what do you do?
+A poker professional opens the betting to 8000.
+The aggressor sees you as one of the ABC poker type players, which means you play very predictably.
+Everyone folds to you in the Big Blind.
+What should you do?

-Your hand doesn't play very well after the flop, so just calling is a poor option.
+Your hand doesn't play very well post-flop, so just calling is a poor option.
 You could just play it safe and fold.
-However, if you bust it to 30,000, your opponent will almost always fold.
+However, if you re-raise him to 30,000, almost always your opponent will fold.

-This is a great way to replenish your chip stack, as these aggressive players may not always have a strong hand, and they will not want to get involved with a closed player whose bust signals a very strong hand.
+This is a great way to increase your chip stack because these aggressive players can't always have a strong hand, and they won't want to tangle with a tight player whose re-raise signals a very strong hand.

-The mistake that players often make in these situations is that they wait for strong combinations in the hope of beating their opponent.
-Unfortunately, you will too rarely get a strong hand.
+A mistake that players often make in such situations is that they wait for strong hands hoping to then re-raise their opponent.
+Unfortunately, you will get strong hands too rarely.

 Another thing players like to do is just call pre-flop with a strong hand.
-They get a hand like A♠ - 10♠, but they are afraid of getting beat, so they just call.
-Unfortunately, two out of three times, the flop will be completely out of character for the hand they have.
+They get a hand like A♠ – 10 ♠, but are afraid to re-raise, so they just call.
+Unfortunately, two out of three times, the flop will not fit their cards at all.

 Tip: Timing is everything

-Beating an aggressive player works well in all cases, except when the opponent gets a monstrously good hand.
-One way to tell if a player has pocket aces (or kings) is to watch what happens after his raise.
-If you notice that he has started to watch things more closely in this hand than he did before, be careful , he wants action.
+Re-raising an aggressive player works great in all cases, except when the opponent gets a monstrously good hand.
+One way to recognize if a player has pocket aces (or kings) is to watch how he observes what happens after his raise.
+If you notice that he starts watching everything more closely in this hand than before, be careful, he wants action.

 Where is the best place to play poker?